gbv/ssso/ssso.md

 and the lending of a book in a library.
 In contrast to [related ontologies], each [ServiceEvent] and each [ServiceFulfillment] is a not a general offer but a particular activity in time.
-The activity typically takes place provided by at least one particular [ServiceProvider] (e.g. a shop, presenter, or library) and consumed by at least one [ServiceConsumer] (e.g. a customer, attendee, or patron).
-Multiple service event that belong to one service fulfillment should be connected in time with properties [nextService] and [previousService].
+The activity typically takes place provided by one or more particular [ServiceProvider] (e.g. a shop, presenter, or library) and consumed by one or more [ServiceConsumer] (e.g. a customer, attendee, or patron).
+Multiple service event that belong to one service fulfillment SHOULD be connected in time with properties [nextService] and [previousService].

 The following diagram illustrates the classes and properties defined in this